UNI is monitoring the global, domestic, and local situation closely and giving the situation all the serious attention a pandemic demands.

 No. On March 13, 2020, the Canadian government issued a notice to avoid non-essential travel outside Canada.
 Your Emergency Health Care coverage will not apply if you require emergency medical care or services related to the coronavirus.

 Since you had the option of cancelling your trip, you will not be reimbursed for any expenses after departure.

-In case of emergency, call the Customer Service telephone number that appears on the back of your credit card or if you are unable to submit a claim online call the number 1-855-368-6924.
+In case of emergency, call the customer service telephone number shown on the back of your credit card or, if you are unable to submit a claim online, call 1-855-368-6924.

 March 31 | Annual general meeting is temporarily postponed

 Following the many recommendations from government authorities regarding the spread of COVID-19, Caisse populaire acadienne ltée established a number of preventative measures, notably the cancellation of public meetings.
 In light of this, the board of directors of Caisse populaire acadienne ltée is temporarily postponing its annual general meeting (AGM) and looking at alternatives which will meet regulatory requirements.
 An announcement regarding further details on this matter will be made soon in the media and on uni.ca.

 March 31 | Increase of contactless payment limit for credit card holders

 The contactless payment limit was increased from $100 to $250 for Desjardins POS terminals.
 This temporary increase will apply to Desjardins credit card holders in pharmacies, grocery stores and convenience stores with a Desjardins terminal.

 March 29 | Protecting our employees, members and clients.
 Find out more with Françoise Roy, Vice President Communication, Marketing and Community

 UNI is working diligently to safeguard our employees and to continue to serve our client members by implementing health and safety measures during the COVID-19 situation.